space-buzzer/corona-weekly/week2/README.md

 # Playing Music with a Buzzer

-Today we'll learn what we can do with a piezo buzzer.
-First, we'll learn about the buzzer and then learn how to control it with Arduino.
+Today we'll learn about the pieze busser and then learn how to control it with Arduino.

 A *piezo buzzer* is a cute and simple component that can generate sound in different frequencies.
-The sound is generated when current runs through the buzzer and causes its 2 flat disks to vibrate against each other.
-Different vibration frequencies will generate sound in different pitches.
+The sound is generated when voltage runs through the buzzer and causes its 2 flat disks to vibrate against each other.
+Changes in shape of the signal will cause the disks to vibrate in different frequences, and generate sound in different pitches.

 Based on this description, you see that a buzzer cannot play multiple sounds at a time, nor can it play recordings or real music.
-Nonetheless, a buzzer is a very useful component and can be a lot of fun.
+Nevertheless, a buzzer is a very useful component and can be a lot of fun.
 Today we're going to play popular tunes with a buzzer.

-> Anecdote: Active buzzers have a sticker on the top saying "Remove after washing".
+> Active buzzers have a sticker on the top saying "Remove after washing".
 This refers to industrial settings.
-The washing process is what industrial systems to do remove flux residue on the board after soldering and before finishing production.
-The sticker is there to protect the hole on the top of the buzzer.
+After machine soldering, there's flux residue that's being removed in the washing process.
+The sticker is there to protect the disks that have an opening at the top of the buzzer.
-> Don't wash it, you can just remove

 > Note that when you remove the sticker, the buzzer will be louder